 - Low in calories.

-What I like about Gemini is its delicious taste — I tried the chocolate version — and its utilization of three different protein sources.
+What I like about Gemini is its delicious taste — I tried the chocolate version — and its utilization of a protein blend from three different sources (quinoa, hemp and yellow pea).

 Gemini is relatively expensive and doesn’t have a lot of calories because it’s lacking fat.
-However, the latter can be easily fixed by just mixing it with a few tablespoons of avocado oil.
+However, the latter can be easily fixed by just mixing it with a few tablespoons of oil, though doing so increases the cost.

 Nutrients In UNICO Gemini